-This tutorial will help you create a beautiful boho style mini evening purse or as we’re not going out a the moment you might find the Fringed Friend makes a great make up bag or container for all of your beach essentials this summer.
+This tutorial will help you create a beautiful boho style mini evening purse or you might find the Fringed Friend makes a great make up bag or container for all of your beach essentials this summer.

 (Some of my posts contain affiliate links.
 If you buy something through one of these links it won’t cost you a penny more but I get a small commission.
 For example as an Amazon Associate, I earn from qualifying purchases that you make if you click one of my links)